Pylons/pyramid/docs/quick_tutorial/databases.rst

 .. note::

-    The Pyramid cookiecutter ``pyramid-cookiecutter-theonecc`` is really
+    The Pyramid cookiecutter ``pyramid-cookiecutter-starter`` is really
     helpful for getting a SQLAlchemy project going, including generation of the console script.
 Since we want to see all the decisions, we will forgo convenience in this tutorial, and wire it up ourselves.